Sustainable Built Environment

 |

-Humanities and history, Deputy Head of Group
+Design computing and Artificial Intelligence, Building Information Modelling, Deputy Head of Research Group

 |